4 min read

-Anything that can’t be or isn’t recycled ends up in the landfill which causes so many problems; they destroy ecosystems, pollute the ground and water sources and emit pollutant gases into the air.
+Anything that can’t be or isn’t recycled ends up in the landfill which causes so many problems; it destroys ecosystems, emits pollutant gases into the air and contaminates the ground and water sources.

 But there are lots of ways you can reduce waste and improve the environment from the comfort of your own home:

 Many items are recyclable including plastic bottles, cardboard, paper, glass bottles and jars but there are a few rules to adhere to before you bin them.
 Firstly, putting the wrong materials into recycling’s bins and boxes can contaminate the collection and all the waste in the lorry may end up in the landfill after all.

 Any types of needles, syringes and lancets are clinical waste and must NEVER be placed in a domestic bin.

 It’s also important to get in the habit of rinsing items before placing them in the bin, if possible.
 But don’t get scared off by the sorting rules and symbols - with a little of bit research, you’ll be well on your way to becoming a recycling master.

 Most of the waste we throw in the bin is usually food packaging or food that has expired, which is a downright shame.
 By following a few of the below tips, you can reduce the amount being chucked out:

 Reusable containers can prevent unnecessary waste by keeping food fresh for longer.
 Plus they’re great for leftovers and next day lunches.